EFFECTS / MIDI

 - View Mode (Top-right icons) - Show Simple (Note Matrix), Advanced (+ Step Type) and Complete (+ Engine & Filter) controls.

-- Sequence - Right-Click to show all sequence presets in the bank.
+- Sequence - Left-Click to show all sequence presets in the bank.

 - < > (Arrows) - Step forward and backward through the Sequence list.

 - Dice (icon) - Choose a random sequence from the presets.

 - Auto scroll - If more than 16 steps are used, the Note Matrix display will scroll when played.

 - Page lock - Fix the view to the current group of steps.